cognophile/Worrybook/README.md

  </p>

 ## Disclaimer
 This application has been designed and developed to support the practice of existing psycho-therapy methods, which vary in effectiveness per-person, but does not claim to resolve mental health issues.
-It has not been deigned,  developed, or consulted upon by or with medical professionals, but by an individual with personal experience of mental health management techniques and habit forming.
+It has not been deigned,  developed, or consulted upon by or with medical professionals, but by an individual with personal experience of mental health management techniques and habit forming and a desire to help others.